-ZMT becomes official supporter of the “All-Atlantic Ocean Research and Innovation Alliance” ahead of global AAORIA forum in Brazil
+ZMT becomes official supporter of the “All-Atlantic Ocean Research and Innovation Alliance” | Global AAORIA forum in Brazil

 The Leibniz Centre for Tropical Marine Research (ZMT) has joined the All-Atlantic Ocean Research and Innovation Alliance (AAORIA) as an official supporter, strengthening its role in international ocean science diplomacy ahead of the Alliance’s 2026 High-Level Forum in Brazil.
 After having been engaged in the initiation of the trans-Atlantic of the European Commission and having contributed to its success for many years under the lead of our former colleague Werner Ekau, the move places ZMT within a growing transatlantic network of countries and institutions working to advance science-based solutions for ocean governance and sustainable marine management.